bosun-ai/swiftide/README.md

 We <3 feedback: project ideas, suggestions, and complaints are very welcome.
 Feel free to open an issue.

+> [!CAUTION]
+> Swiftide is under heavy development and can have breaking changes while we work towards 1.0.
+Documentation here might fall short of all features, and despite our efforts be slightly outdated.
+Expect bugs.
+We recommend to always keep an eye on our [github](https://github.com/bosun-ai/swiftide) and [api documentation](https://docs.rs/swiftide/latest/swiftide/).
+If you found an issue or have any kind of feedback we'd love to hear from you in an issue.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Example